CSCIX65G/crosscompilation/README.md

 # Cross compilation of Swift for ARM64 and AMD64

 ## Prerequisites
-You must have:
+You must have installed on your mac:

-1. Xcode 10.2 installed (or be using a swift 5 toolchain in 10.1)
+1. Xcode 10.2  (or be using a swift 5 toolchain in 10.1)

-2. Docker installed on your mac
+2. Docker

+3. A clone of this repo

 Then, get and install the arm64 and amd64 cross compilers on your mac: